-The term High Value Dealer has a special meaning under the Money Laundering Regulations 2007.
-These regulations came into force on 15 December 2007 and describe a High Value Dealer as any business that receives cash payments worth 15,000 euros or more in exchange for goods.
+The term High Value Dealer has a special meaning under The Money Laundering Regulations 2007.
+The Regulations describe a High Value Dealer as any firm or sole trader that receives high value payments of €15,000 or more in cash in exchange for goods.

-Not all businesses that receive payments worth 15,000 euros or more need to register with HMRC as High Value Dealers.
+Not all businesses that receive payments worth €15,000 or more need to register with HMRC as High Value Dealers.
 You won't need to register if: